Siarhei-Yarkavy/pipeWrapper/README.md

 ## Read this first
 ### Users
 This tool is indented for experienced users know what is console and pipeline.
+### Assumptions
+Producer or consumer child tool uses stderr as logging channel.
+Files, stdin and stdout for data input and output.
-### Limitation
+### Limitations
 * At the moment Windows 10+ is supported.
-* Producer and consumer cannot write stderr to console and log simultaneously.
+* Producer and consumer cannot write theirs stderr to console and log simultaneously.

 ## Why pipeWrapper?
 ### Problem